mixpanel/docs/pages/docs/privacy/end-user-data-management.md

 Only organization owners and admin can access or submit end user export or deletion requests.

-These tools can be used to exercise Right to Access, Right to Portability, and Right to be Forgotten for end users or “data subjects” as part of the General Data Protection Regulation (GDPR).
+These tools can be used to exercise Right to Access, Right to Portability, and Right to be Forgotten for end users or "data subjects" as part of the General Data Protection Regulation (GDPR).
 [Learn more about GDPR here](https://mixpanel.com/legal/mixpanel-gdpr/).
 These tools also can help satisfy requirements stated in the California Consumer Privacy Act (CCPA).
 [Learn more about CCPA here](https://mixpanel.com/legal/mixpanel-ccpa/).

 Requests to export or delete end user data can take multiple weeks to process.